The European market potential for (Industrial) Internet of Things

 - Take a look at which calls to action are being taken towards 2025 to develop a stronger digital Europe.

 Both consumer and industrial IoT offer opportunities

-Consumer devices account for 63% of all IoT devices, with industrial devices accounting for the rest.
+In 2020, consumer devices accounted for 63% of all IoT devices, with industrial devices accounting for the rest.
 This ratio is expected to remain the same in the coming years.
 This makes consumer IoT an interesting market for you but IIoT also offers good opportunities, as the spending is much higher.
 Although consumer devices comprise almost two-thirds of all connected devices, they only make up 19% of Europe’s IoT expenditure.
 In 2019, revenues from the consumer segment were estimated at €28.5 billion.